Category Archives: Plants & Seeds

 Clematis ‘Hagley Hybrid’ bears large pink-mauve flowers with red-purple anthers in abundance from July to September.
 A versatile, late-flowering variety, it tolerates almost any position ? from shady, north-facing walls to bright, sunny spots ? although a position in full sun can cause the flowers to fade to a softer shade of pink.
 With its

-Clematis ‘Ashva’
+Clematis ‘Honora’